Ratstail91/Toy/c-api/toy_literal_h.md

 ### TOY_HASH_I(lit)

-Identifiers are the names of of values within Toy; to speed up execution, their "hash value" is computed at compile time and stored within them.
+Identifiers are the names of values within Toy; to speed up execution, their "hash value" is computed at compile time and stored within them.
 Use this to access it, if needed.

 This macro is only valid on `TOY_LITERAL_IDENTIFIER`.

 ### TOY_TYPE_PUSH_SUBTYPE(lit, subtype)

 When building a complex type, such as the type of an array or dictionary, you may need to specify inner types.
-Use this to push a `subtype`. calling `Toy_freeLiteral` on the outermost type should clean up all inner types, as expected.
+Use this to push a `subtype`. calling `Toy_freeLiteral()` on the outermost type should clean up all inner types, as expected.

 This macro returns the index of the newly pushed value within it's parent.